irllabs/ml-lib/BUILD.md

 - Download GRT `svn checkout http://gesture-recognition-toolkit.googlecode.com/svn/ gesture-recognition-toolkit-read-only`
 - Navigate to GRTBuild and type "make"
 - Move the resulting "libgrt.a" to /usr/local/lib
-- `cd` to the ml-lib directory
+- `cd` to the ml-lib/build/flext directory
-- Invoke the Flext build system with `path/to/flext/build.sh pd gcc`
+- Ensure that the `FLEXT\_ROOT` variable in the build.config file is set to the *relative* path of your Flext source folder
+- Run `build-flext.sh`
-- This should create a ml.pd\_linux in  pd-linux/release-single
+- This will create "pd\_linux" files in pd-linux/release-single